Pelican no longer funds research into prostate cancer.

 Pelican supports research that informs and improves prostate cancer detection and treatment today.

-Over the last 10 years there has been an increase in the number of men diagnosed with prostate cancer, but the number who die from prostate cancer has remained constant.
+There has been an increase in the number of men diagnosed with prostate cancer, but the number who die from prostate cancer has remained constant.
 We believe this demonstrates more men with low-risk cancer are being diagnosed and treated without receiving any survival benefit.
-The effects of some prostate cancer treatments can have a negative impact on quality of life.
+The issue is that the effects of some prostate cancer treatments can have a negative impact on quality of life.

 Recent publications (PRECISION) have shown that using high quality MRI before a biopsy can help men avoid a biopsy (ask any man if this is a good idea!) and avoid over treatment whilst also detecting more significant prostate cancer which has not been detected on traditional TRUS guided biopsies.

 This is a major change in the prostate cancer treatment pathway.
 There has been a lot of publicity but this is complex to implement and challenging to change current practice.

 The NHS is under enormous financial pressure and units are very concerned that this change will involve extra costs and capacity for urology teams, in particular the radiology departments.

 There are solutions and rational arguments for making these changes which will benefit many men.
 Therefore Pelican Cancer Foundation, with the help of an eminent steering group from hospitals around the UK, is funding a national development for all urology departments in England, Scotland, Ireland and Wales.

 2 Cancer Research UK, www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/prostate-cancer#heading-Zero, Accessed March 2018